49ers reportedly sign DE Nick Bosa to massive 5-year, $170 million extension

 The deal will make Bosa the highest-paid defensive player in NFL history by average annual value after he led the NFL with 18.5 sacks and won Defensive Player of the Year in 2022.
 His $34 million annual salary is now ahead of Los Angeles Rams defensive tackle Aaron Donald's $31.66 million annual salary and Pittsburgh Steelers defensive end T.J.
 Watt's $28 million.

-Not only did Bosa lead the NFL in sacks this past season, he has the most sacks over the past two years with 34 and the sixth-most sacks since 2019 with 43.
+Bosa has the most sacks over the past two years (34) and the sixth-most sacks (43) since 2019.
 He missed most of the 2020 season after he tore his ACL in Week 2.
 Bosa has tallied 106 quarterback hits in the first four years of his career — third among all defensive players — as well.
 He won Defensive Rookie of the Year in 2019 after the 49ers drafted him No. 2 overall out of Ohio State.

 Bosa, who'll be 26 in October, held out for the entire 2023 training camp while he sought a new contract.
-The 49ers understood Bosa would likely skip training camp until the two sides agreed on an extension but adamantly denied they would trade Bosa away.
-Now, with Week 1 just days away, the 49ers have their star back in tow.
+The 49ers understood Bosa would likely skip training camp until the two sides agreed on an extension but adamantly denied they would trade Bosa.
+Now, with Week 1 days away, the 49ers have their star back in tow.

 And according to head coach Kyle Shanahan, he's likely to play in Sunday's season opener against the Pittsburgh Steelers.